 Photos by Richard Barnden.

-Born in 1978 he grew up in south east England where he was always drawn to the ocean.
-In 2003 he set out for an adventure in Fiji that would change his life forever.
-Spending the next six months learning to dive and learning how to identify fish species Richard worked for a non profit organization setting up marine protected area’s around one of the northern Fijian Islands.
-That would later be the building blocks for his future diving and underwater photography career.
+Born in 1978 I grew up near the coast of South East England where I was always drawn to the ocean.
+In 2001 I set out for an adventure in Fiji that would change my life forever.
+Spending the next six months learning to dive and how to identify different species of fish, I worked for a non profit organization setting up marine protected area’s around one of the northern Fijian Islands.
+This would later be the building blocks for my future diving and underwater photography career.

-After building up enough dives to do his divemaster and later instructors Richard set sail for the Great Barrier Reef, Australia where he worked for one year as a PADI dive Instructor.
-His passion however was in underwater photography and in 2005 Richard started work in Palau on a liveaboard as a photo and Video Pro.
+After building up enough dives to do my PADI divemaster and later PADI instructors I set sail for Australia where I worked for one year teaching tourists how to scuba dive and guiding certified divers around The Great Barrier Reef.
+My passion however was in underwater photography and after traveling around South East Asia for a year I settled down in Palau in 2003 and started work on a live-aboard as a photo and Video Pro.

 THE BIRTH OF UNIQUE DIVE EXPEDITIONS